Shantelwi/Shantelwi/README.md

 Hi, I'm @Shantelwi.
 I'm am interested in learning code and I'm currently learning learning python and html.
 Im looking to collaborate on projects because I would like a second pair of eyes to look over my code 😊.
-How to reach me insta: @ _shantel.williams_
+How to reach me insta: @ _shantel.williams_ (underscores before the s and after the s